manjaro-sway/manjaro-sway/SUPPORT.md

 ## Upgrades

+### How can I align my setup with the current list of packages for a new iso?

+`manjaro-sway-align`

 ### how do I upgrade the ~/.config after an update?

 After upgrading packages, you will sometimes need to update your skeleton: `skel`